 Optional Employee-Paid Benefits

 a.
 The University currently maintains certain benefits and benefit plans that are fully paid by employees, and are not supported by any contribution from the University (“Optional Employee-Paid benefits”).
-These Optional Employee-Paid benefits currently include: long-term disability, long-term care, supplemental life insurance, a flexible spending account, auto and homeowners insurance and a Qualified Transportation Benefit (commonly referred to as “Transitcheck”) Faculty members will be entitled to participate in these benefit programs in accordance with the applicable Plan Documents on the same terms and conditions as apply to administrators and staff.
+These Optional Employee-Paid benefits currently include: long-term disability, long-term care, supplemental life insurance, a flexible spending account, auto and homeowners insurance, and a Qualified Transportation Benefit (commonly referred to as “Transitcheck”), and Paid Family Leave Faculty members will be entitled to participate in these benefit programs in accordance with the applicable Plan Documents on the same terms and conditions as apply to administrators and staff.
 Faculty members who choose to participate will be responsible for the full cost of these benefits based on faculty rates.

 b.
 The University does not guarantee the continuance of these Optional Employee-Paid benefits; only that during the term of this Agreement, these Optional Employee-Paid benefits will be available to faculty members on the same basis as administrators.